-During 2017 the Remuneration Committee met six times, for an average of about one hour and ten minutes.
-All of the Committee meetings were attended by an average of 83.30% of its members and by at least one member of the Board of Statutory Auditors.
-The meetings were all duly convened by the Committee Chairman, with at least three days advance notice.
+During 2018 the Remuneration Committee met 5 times, for an average of about 54 minutes.
+All of the Committee meetings were attended by 100% of its members and by at least one member of the Board of Statutory Auditors.
+The meetings were all duly convened by the Committee Chairperson, with at least three days advance notice.
 The members were provided with documentation on the items on the agenda by the same deadline.